onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-10-31-2025.md

 ### **Developer Tooling** \[Chase]

 Cycle Objective(s):
-- Reduce the time and complexity required to prototype, test, and iterate on DeFi apps on Flow using modular agents, composable building blocks, and developer-centric tooling.
-[OKR](https://github.com/onflow/flow-okrs/issues/125)
+- Equip the Flow ecosystem with the capabilities required for developers to launch and iterate on Minimum Viable Consumer DeFi Apps with minimal friction [OKR](https://github.com/onflow/flow-okrs/issues/162)

 **Done Last Sprint**